Gustavo Petro

+As president, Petro pursued a progressive domestic agenda, increasing the minimum wage, strengthening the legal framework for labor protections, redistributing land to peasants, and increasing social spending.
+Poverty and unemployment declined during his presidency and public debt increased.
+His health and labor reforms stalled in Congress.
+His security policy, "Total Peace", which aimed to demobilize the country's remaining armed groups, has been criticized as ineffective.

+In foreign affairs, he restored diplomatic relations with Venezuela and suspended diplomatic ties with Israel over the Gaza war.
+Relations with the United States deteriorated sharply during Donald Trump's second term; shortly after Trump took office in January 2025, Colombia and the US had a dispute over deportation flights and in September, the US revoked Petro's US visa.
+The U.S. Treasury in October 2025 added Petro, his wife, his son, and his interior minister to its Specially Designated Nationals (SDN) list, alleging involvement in the global illicit drug trade.

+For the 2026 Colombian presidential election, Petro was constitutionally barred from seeking a second term.
+He instead endorsed fellow Historic Pact Senator Iván Cepeda to be his successor.
+In what became the closest election in Colombia's history, Cepeda was narrowly defeated by Abelardo de la Espriella, who succeeded Petro as president of Colombia on August 7, 2026.
+Petro condemned foreign interference in this election.
+Hours later Petro acknowledged the results, announcing that his administration would begin the formal handover process.

 Early life

-Petro was born on 19 April 1960 in the municipality of Ciénaga de Oro in the Córdoba Department, the son of Gustavo Petro Sierra and Clara Nubia Urrego.
+Petro was born on 19 April 1960 in the municipality of Ciénaga de Oro, Córdoba, Colombia.
+He is the son of Gustavo Petro Sierra and Clara Nubia Urrego.
+(Note: See section Place of birth.)
 Petro is predominantly descended from long-established mestizo Colombian families, though his father is of one quarter Italian descent through Petro's paternal great-grandfather, Francesco Petro, who migrated from Southern Italy in 1870, and Petro's mother is of half Italian descent via Petro's maternal grandmother, Lucia Pellegrini, who was from Conza della Campania, thus earning him dual Colombian and Italian citizenship.

 Petro was raised in the Catholic faith and has stated that he has a vision of God from liberation theology, although he also questioned God's existence.
 Seeking a better future, Petro's family decided to migrate to the more prosperous Colombian inland town of Zipaquirá, just north of Bogotá, during the 1970s.